hs2097/Viral_meta_ML/README.md

 i.
 Script: Taxid_Lineage_extraction.py

-*NOTE : This script also runs an Rscript taxonomy_utils.R, Mollentze et al.(2021) (https://doi.org/10.1371/journal.pbio.3001390 .
-Full reference in the report.) to fill up any taxonomic rank values that are empty.
+*NOTE : This script also runs an Rscript taxonomy_utils.R, Mollentze et al.(2021) (https://doi.org/10.1371/journal.pbio.3001390 .) to fill up any taxonomic rank values that are empty.
 Please refer to the mentioned URL for any further information about the script: https://github.com/Nardus/zoonotic_rank/blob/main/Utils/taxonomy_utils.R*

 ii.
 Usage: